Loading…

 Planning tip

-When to go, October to March; the plains around Bahawalpur are very hot in summer.
+Best Time to Visit, October to March; the plains around Bahawalpur are very hot in summer.

 Getting there, About an hour from Bahawalpur.